Skaiste/BeyondFAchallenge/README.md

 ## Dataset

 This project uses the **MASiVar dataset** ([ds003416](https://github.com/OpenNeuroDatasets/ds003416)), specifically the **PreQual v1.0.0 preprocessed derivatives**.
 The MASiVar dataset consists of 319 diffusion scans acquired across 14 healthy adults, 83 healthy children (5 to 8 years), three sites, and four scanners.
+The scans for each subject were acquired through multiple sessions using different scanners totaling 1134 scans.
+Some scans were taken using less than 6 directions, they are deemed invalid and the dataset is reduced to 754 images.

 ### Data Splitting